dmorse/pscf-examples/README.md

    solution/

 Directory diblock/ contains examples for neat (one-component) diblock copolymer melts.
 Directory triblock/ contains examples for neat ABC triblock terpolymer melts.
-Directory ssolution/ contains examples of ordered phases of a mixture of  adiblock copolymer and a selective small molecule solvent.
+Directory ssolution/ contains examples of ordered phases of a mixture of diblock copolymer and a selective small molecule solvent.
 We will refer to these top level subdirectories in what follows as "system level" directories.

-Subdirectories of these system level directoires each contain simulations of a different possible phase (i.e., crystal structure) of the system of interest.
+Each ubdirectory of these system level directoires contains simulations of a different possible phase (i.e., crystal structure) of the system of interest.
 The names of these subdirectories are abbreviations of the names of the phases: lam for lamellar, hex for hexagonally packed cylinders, gyr for gyroid, etc. Each system level subdirectory contains a CONTENTS file explaining these abbrevations in greater detail.

 Directories that contain simulations of a particular phase may either contain either the input files for a single example, or subdirectories containing several examples of the same phase.
 Some such directories contain two subdirectories named iterate/ and sweep/.
-In this case, the iterate/ directory contains an example of a simulation that solves the SCF equations for a single set of parameters, and the sweep/ directory contains an example that uses the SWEEP parameter file command to perform a series of simulations along a line in parameter space.
+In this case, the iterate/ directory contains an example of a simulation that solves the SCF equations for a single set of parameters, and the sweep/ directory contains an example that uses the SWEEP parameter file command to perform a series of simulations along a line through parameter space.

 ## Example Directory Contents

-In what follows, we refer to a directory that contains an initial omega file used as an input for one example or several closely related examples as an example directory.
+In what follows, we refer to a directory that contains the input files for a single example or several closely related examples that share some input files as an example directory.
 In each example directory, there are two types of input files, named

    - in.omega:  an input omega (chemical potential) field
    - param*  :  a parameter file or files

-Each example file contains only one input omega file, but may contain one or more param files.
-In example directories that contain more than one parameter files, the simplest example is usually named simply 'param'.
+Each example directory contains only one input omega file, but may contain one or more param files with instructions for slightly different simulations.
+In example directories that contain more than one parameter files, the parameter file for the simplest example is usually named simply 'param'.

 Almost all example directories contains an initially empty subdirectory named 'out/'.
-This is where output files will be created when you run an example.
+Output files will be created in this directory when you run an example.

 ## Running an an example:

 To run an example:

    * Change directory (cd) into the example directory of interest.

    * Enter the command: pscf < paramfile

 Here "paramfile" denotes the name of a particular parameter file.
 This above command will run the example while outputting information reporting the progress of the calculation to the screen.
 Alternatively, the command

    pscf < paramfile > out/log &

   will run the example in the background and output this information to a file named "log" in the out/ sub-directory.